Chun-CC/Chun-CC.github.io/content/post/ICDT2025_YLA/index.md

 ---
 title: I have been selected for the ICDT 2025 Youth Leader Award.
-summary: I’m truly thankful to the committee for this recognition.
+summary: I’m truly thankful to the committee for this recognition
 date: 2025-03-24

 # Featured image